 Not only can malware spread through virtual means—but it can also be spread through hardware!
-Users of USB sticks, external hard drives, and even smartphones are not immune.
-The recent BadUSB malware is a case in point.
+Users of USB sticks, external hard drives, and even smartphones are not immune from malware.
+The nefarious BadUSB malware is a case in point.
 Before you plug anything into your computer, make sure that you know exactly where it came from and what else has been on it.
 Only plug in things from trusted sources.

 Tip #9: Never lose your device

 So you’ve loaded your computer and smartphone with all the latest security software, changed all your passwords, and turned on 2-step verification.
 But what happens if you lose your computer or your smartphone?
-If you lose your device, all your emails, photos, and personal data could end up in the hands of a malicious person.
+If you lose your device, all your emails, photos, and personal data could end up in the hands of someone who’s up to no good.